 Mix with new People (And Animals!)

-Even a smile and “good morning” to a neighbour could be the start to a friendship with them.
-Have as many of these small interaction as you can every day; ask people questions to open up the conversation.
+Even a smile and “good morning” to a neighbour could be the start of a friendship with them.
+Have as many of these small interactions as you can every day.
+Ask people questions to open up the conversation.
 Don’t limit yourself to only people of your own age too, you’ll find that many young people will appreciate the short exchange too.

-You may find you still find home to be too quite.
+You may find you still find home to be too quiet.
 Many people who suffer from loneliness in old age, get themselves a companion to live with.
-A fish, cat or dog can be great company to talk to; just make sure you choose something that is suitable to your lifestyle and physical abilities.
+A fish, cat, or dog can be great company to talk to; just make sure you choose something that is suitable to your lifestyle and physical abilities.